Picking a Good Wheelchair Vehicle for the Summer

 Wheelchair vans are great transportation for some people, but not everyone is a fan of driving a minivan.
 If you want something a bit more sporty and with different features, such as a lot of power or freedom, there are options out there.

-Good accessible vehicle dealers know how to safety test all their equipment and make sure that it’s all performing up to standards.
+Accessible vehicle dealers know how to safely test all their equipment and make sure that it’s all performing up to standards.
 Even if you buy a non-traditional mobility vehicle instead of a wheelchair van, you can be sure it will provide convenient entry and exit and excellent handling.